programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 * Character detection accuracy: Although it has its limitations, Google Vision tends to be highly accurate, even in cases where other tools might struggle, such as when several languages coexist in the same text.
 It is among the best 'out-of-the-box' tools when it comes to recognising characters.
 * Versatility: The tool performs well across a wide range of documents.
 Moreover, Google Vision offers other functionalities such as [object detection](https://perma.cc/U9HX-CYHN) in images and [OCR for handwritten documents/images](https://perma.cc/2FKR-3G4N).
-* User-friendliness: Once the setup is completed, it is easy to use.
+* User-friendliness: Once the setup is completed, Google Vision is easy to use.
 There is usually no need to develop and train your own model.
 * Languages support: At the time of writing, Google Vision fully supports 60 languages.
 In addition, 36 are under active development and 133 are mapped to another language code or a general character recogniser.
 Many indigenous, regional, and historical languages are among the latter.
 You can consult the full list of supported languages in the [Cloud Vision documentation](https://perma.cc/Z4KG-TF5X).

 **Cons**